-- (1) In order to promote active deliberations at the Board, the Company will ensure that directors and corporate auditors have sufficient time for examination in advance, endeavor to provide well-organized and analyzed materials for the Board and, as necessary, provide additional information.
+- (1) In order to promote active deliberations at Board meetings, the Company will ensure that directors and A&SB members have sufficient time for examination in advance, endeavor to provide well-organized and analyzed materials for the Board and, as necessary, provide additional information.
 The yearly schedule of the Board of Directors meetings will be decided well in advance and, as necessary, the frequency and resolution items of the Board of Directors meetings will be adjusted to allow each resolution item to be examined in a timely and appropriate manner.
-[4.12.1] - (2) In order to effectively fulfill their roles and responsibilities, directors and corporate auditors will make efforts to proactively collect information, and the secretariats of the Board of Directors and the Board of Corporate Auditors will promptly respond to any requests they make in this respect.
-[4.13, 4.13.1] - (3) Directors and corporate auditors may seek advice of outside experts (such as attorneys or certified public accountants) at the expense of the Company when necessary to pursue their duties.
-[4.13.2] - (4) Prompt coordination will be made in the event that directors or corporate auditors wish to interview with or receive reports from the internal audit department in pursuing their duties.
-Also, in the event that the outside directors or outside corporate auditors request for information from the Company, the secretariat of the Board of Directors or Board of Corporate Auditors, as the case may be, will take charge of internal communication and coordination and endeavor to appropriately provide necessary information.
-[4.13.3] - (5) The Company will provide each director and corporate auditor with the training opportunities necessary for them to fulfill their roles and responsibilities, and directors and corporate auditors will endeavor to acquire, update and deepen necessary knowledge through participation in such training.
+[4.12.1] - (2) In order to effectively fulfill their roles and responsibilities, directors and A&SB members will make efforts to proactively collect information, and the secretariats of the Board of Directors and A&SB will promptly respond to any requests they make in this respect.
+[4.13, 4.13.1] - (3) Directors and A&SB members may seek advice of outside experts (such as attorneys or certified public accountants) at the expense of the Company when necessary to pursue their duties.
+[4.13.2] - (4) Prompt coordination will be made in the event that directors or A&SB members wish to interview with or receive reports from the internal audit department in pursuing their duties.
+Additionally, in the event that the outside directors or outside A&SB members request for information from the Company, the secretariat of the Board of Directors or A&SB, as the case may be, will take charge of internal communication and coordination and endeavor to appropriately provide necessary information.
+[4.13.3] - (5) The Company will provide each director and A&SB member with the training opportunities necessary for them to fulfill their roles and responsibilities, and directors and A&SB members will endeavor to acquire, update and deepen necessary knowledge through participation in such training.
 The Board will regularly review the provision and arrangement of these training opportunities at the Board of Directors meetings.
 [4.14, 4.14.1, 4.14.2]

-8. Roles and responsibilities of corporate auditors and Board of Corporate Auditors
+8. Roles and responsibilities of A&SB members and A&SB